-Upon receipt of a request for assessed disclosure the RTI Coordinator will liaise with information custodians and the branches responsible for the management of the information.
-The responsibility for searching and producing the information to be assessed is the responsibility of the information custodian or RTI Coordinator.
+Upon receipt of a request for Assessed Disclosure the Delegated Officer will liaise with Information Custodians and the branches responsible for the management of the information.
+The responsibility for searching and producing the information to be assessed is the responsibility of the Information Custodian or Delegated Officer.

 A diligent and structured approach to searching for information is required.
-All information whether potentially exempt or not must be disclosed to the delegated officer.
+All information whether potentially exempt or not must be disclosed to the Delegated Officer.
 The Ombudsman's Guideline in respect to search and location of information is relevant.

-Officers should note that an RTI Act applicant may seek a review of an RTI Act decision on the basis that the search for information has been insufficient.
-In this case the Managing Director or Ombudsman may request a report on how the search for the information requested was conducted.
-Therefore the RTI Coordinator may be requested to provide a report of the search undertaken to locate the information requested.
+Officers should note that an applicant may seek a review of a decision on the basis that the search for information has been insufficient.
+In this case the Ombudsman may request a report on how the search for the information requested was conducted.
+Therefore the Delegated Officer may be requested to provide a report of the search undertaken to locate the information requested.

-Section 50 (2) of the RTI Act provides that it is an offence to deliberately fail to disclose information which is the subject of an application for assessed disclosure of information, in the circumstances where the information is known to the person to exist, other than where non-disclosure is permitted in accordance with the RTI Act or another Act.
+Section 50 (2) of the Act provides that it is an offence to deliberately fail to disclose information which is the subject of an application for Assessed Disclosure of information, in the circumstances where the information is known to the person to exist, other than where non-disclosure is permitted in accordance with the Act or another Act.